 As for those unforeseeable risks: bring them on.
 As a telecom retail industry—and for iQmetrix, as a solutions provider—we were able to adapt and even thrive during the last major world crisis.
 There’s no reason to think we’re not all ready to take on the next one.
 And the next.

-If you want to learn more about the retail management solutions that will give your business the resilience it needs, look out for our upcoming guide, How to Build Business Resilience in Telecom Retail, in the next few weeks.
-In the meantime, feel free to contact our team for more advice and information.
+If you want to learn more about the retail management solutions that will give your business the resilience it needs, check out our guide, How to Build Business Resilience in Telecom Retail.
+And of course, feel free to contact our team for more advice and information.